xcompact3d/Incompact3d/README.md

 dedicated to the study of turbulent flows using high fidelity modelling such as Direct and Large Eddy Simulations (DNS/LES), for which the largest turbulent scales are simulated.
-Xcompact3d can combine the versatility of industrial codes with the accuracy of spectral codes by using the Immerse Boundary Method (IBM) to simulate comples geometries, while retaining high order accuracy.
+Xcompact3d can combine the versatility of industrial codes with the accuracy of spectral codes by using the Immersed Boundary Method (IBM) to simulate comples geometries, while retaining high order accuracy.
 Its user-friendliness, simplicity, versatility, accuracy, scalability, portability and efficiency makes it an attractive tool for the Computational Fluid Dynamics community.

-Xcompact3d is currently able to solve the incompressible and low-Mach number variable density Navier-Stokes equations up to a sixth-order compact finite-difference schemes with a spectral-like accuracy on a monobloc Cartesian mesh.
+Xcompact3d is currently able to solve the incompressible and low-Mach number variable density Navier-Stokes equations up to a sixth-order accuracy using compact finite-difference schemes with a spectral-like accuracy on a monobloc Cartesian mesh.
 It was initially designed in France in the mid-90's for serial processors and later ported to HPC systems.
 It can now be used efficiently on hundreds of thousands CPU cores to investigate turbulence